michael-hamilton/3Dphys-boilerplate/README.md

 The app can be bundled for release by running `npm run build`.
 The output can be found in the `/dist` directory.

 ## Engine Usage
-The "engine" (located at `app/lib/Engine.js`) facilitates rendering 3D objects with Three.js and simulating physics with Ammo.js (a direct port of Bullet).
+The engine (located at `app/lib/engine.js`) facilitates rendering 3D objects with Three.js and simulating physics with Ammo.js (a direct port of Bullet).
 Example usage of the engine's features as described here can be seen in `app/scene.js`.

 To use the engine first import it, then create a new instance of it by providing a DOM element for the renderer to attach to.